Written by Editorial Team

 Keep yourself active during pregnancy, stick to a healthy diet, keep your weight in control and exercise will help to reduce the risk of developing gestational diabetes.

 Gestational diabetes does put you at a higher risk of developing diabetes in later life.
 50% of women who had gestational diabetes do develop diabetes post later in life.
-You are at a higher risk of you are obese, you had to resort to medications to control gestational diabetes, or the condition was developed earlier in your pregnancy.
-The key to minimizing the risk of developing diabetes in future lies in making healthy lifestyle choices like healthy eating, active physical life, and keeping your weight in check.
+You are at a higher risk if you are obese.
+The key to minimizing the risk of developing diabetes in the future lies in making healthy lifestyle choices like healthy eating, active physical life, and keeping your weight in check.

 With a rich experience in pregnancy and parenting, our team of experts create insightful, well-curated, and easy-to-read content for our to-be-parents and parents at all stages of parenting.Read more.